Tafl games: Tablut

 This variant, from Sápmi, is the best documented historical tafl variant.
 It is unique among tafl games in that it is known to have still been played in the 18th century.
 It may also have survived into the late 19th century.
 P. A. (Lindholm 1884) wrote that the Sámi played a chess-like game where the pieces were called "Swedes and Russians", which follows Sámi tafl terminology.

 Carl Linnaeus recorded the rules of tablut and a drawing of the board and pieces in his journal, during his 1732 "Expedition to Lapland" where he travelled in the area of the Lule Sámi – along the Lule River on the Swedish side of the border, and in Salten on the Dano-Norwegian side of the border.

 The game may have been called something other than tablut by the Sámi, since the word tablut (also rendered dablut) simply means "to play board games".
 Linnaeus likely misunderstood the word describing the general activity as the name of the game.
 However, tablut has been established as its modern name, since no other name for it is known.
 For the same reason, another traditional Sámi board game is today called dablo or dablot which similarly just means "game board" and "playing a board game".

 The game was played on a 9×9 mat of embroidered reindeer hide.
 In his diary, Lachesis Lapponica, Linnaeus explained that the players referred to the defending pieces as "Swedes" and the attacking pieces as "Muscovites".
-The name of the latter pieces reflect the Grand Duchy of Moscow, a regional rival of Sweden, which changed its name to the Tsardom of Russia in 1547.
+The name of the latter pieces reflect the Grand Duchy of Moscow, a regional rival of Sweden.
 Linnaeus does not describe the pieces as being differently colored, but his drawing shows that one side's pieces are distinguished by being notched (the Muscovites).
 This way of distinguishing board game pieces is known from other traditional Sámi board games (cf. Sáhkku and Dablo).